 Herbal antibiotics have long been used by herbal healers to ward off colds and flu, clear infections and speed wound healing.
 Now, they may be moving back into the mainstream as an alternative for bacteria that have become resistant to synthetic antibiotics.
 This post is based on the book “Herbal Antibiotics” by Stephen Harrod Buhner, and related materials.
 We’ll start with some background information and then discuss antibiotic herbs and their use.

 Note: Not all bacteria are harmful – many are essential to our health and well-being.
 Always exercise caution with the use of herbal antibiotics, just as you would with pharmaceutical antibiotics.
 In food doses, they are generally benign, but in therapeutic doses they can have side effects just like any medication.
+Please see a trained healthcare provider for severe or prolonged illness or injury.

 What is an antibiotic?

-MedicineNet.com defines and antibiotic as:
+MedicineNet.com defines an antibiotic as:

 A drug used to treat infections caused by bacteria and other microorganisms.
 Originally, an antibiotic was a substance produced by one microorganism that selectively inhibits the growth of another.
 Synthetic antibiotics, usually chemically related to natural antibiotics, have since been produced that accomplish comparable tasks.